Beyond the pandemic, libraries look toward a new era

 Although renovations already factored in technological advances, in a few instances, some tinkering was in order.

-Before the pandemic, the big information and circulation desks that were often a fixture in library design had fallen out of favor, Jo Giudice, the director of the Dallas Public Library, said.
+Before the pandemic, the big information and circulation desks that were often a fixture in library design had fallen out of favour, Jo Giudice, the director of the Dallas Public Library, said.

 “We instead started using mobile desks that we could move around the floor,” she said.
 “But these are open on all four sides and we want to keep our staff safe.
 So now we’re moving these desks back to a wall because we don’t want people standing shoulder to shoulder.”